Youth projects

 Interview with Shapsa Averbukh, head of the Jewish community in Chernivtsi, filmed at the Israel Synagogue in Chernivtsi, Ukraine.
 He reflects on the future of Ukraine and the Jewish people who live there, shares the memories of his family, and talks about what inspires him in life.

-Polish Interviews
+Polish interviews

 Barbara Bartosik